-- Manila Day Trips
+- Manila Day Trips Itinerary

-- Ilocos Tour
+- 3 Days Ilocos Tour Itinerary

 - Ilocos Tour Itinerary and Budget

-Manila Day Trips
+Manila Day Trips Itinerary

 Day 1: Manila Arrival, Intramuros Walking Tour & Binondo Food Crawl

 We arrived in two (2) batches to NAIA from Cebu.
 The earliest was around 3AM in the morning.
-We did not want an early morning flight as we still need to ensure my daughter was settled in with her Lola and Lolo (grandma & grandpa) so we booked a much more reasonable time (for us).
+We did not want an early morning flight as we still need to ensure my daughter was settled in with her Lola and Lolo (grandma & grandpa).
+So we booked a much more reasonable time (for us).

 Our flight arrived in Manila at around 9AM (with the usual delays from the airline).
 My friend who was organising the entire trip for us, hired a vehicle to take us in and around Manila including our Ilocos Tour.

 She was able to get in touch with a local car rental (Indak Outdoor to be exact) which cost around 20,000 Php (380.33 USD) for 5 days.
 This already included the driver and the gasoline.
 It was pretty convenient for us as we were saved from the hassle of daily commute.